eArmada8/Ys8_IT3/README.md

 None of this would be possible without the work of DarkStarSword and his amazing 3DMigoto-Blender plugin, of course.

-I am very thankful for TwnKey, uyjulian, Kyuuhachi, DarkStarSword, and the Kiseki modding discord for their brilliant work and for sharing that work so freely.
+I am very thankful for TwnKey, uyjulian, Kyuuhachi, lm, DarkStarSword, and the Kiseki modding discord for their brilliant work and for sharing that work so freely.

 ## Requirements:
 1. Python 3.10 and newer is required for use of these scripts.
 It is free from the Microsoft Store, for Windows users.
 For Linux users, please consult your distro.